 [Image Descriptions: Feature of an inner page of The King Of Too Many Things, by Laurel Snyder & Aurore Damant.]

-In this post, you’ll find engaging books chosen by two picky three-year-olds to help with everyday challenges of threenagers
+In this post, you’ll find engaging books chosen by two of extremely picky three-year-olds

 Reading books with my 3-year-old isn’t straight-forward, and it’s often frustrating.
 But it’s the best way I’ve found to connect with my kiddo to help them him through his obstacles.
 I’ve found it’s also a great way to foster a sense of empathy for others.